The Australian Physiography

 The Classification of Mammals

-While the scarcity of placental mammals on this continent is a unique feature in itself, the void created by their absence is filled by marsupials found here.
-Of the 334 extant species of marsupials on the planet, around 70 percent are found on the continent of Australia alone.
+Australia's mammal species fall into two main groups: monotremes, like the platypus and the short-beaked Echidna, and marsupials, like kangaroos and wallabies.
+The near-absence of placental mammals on this continent is one of its most remarkable features.
+The void is filled by marsupials.
+Of the 334 extant species of marsupials on the planet, around 70 percent are found in Australia alone.

 The Marsupials